PLAY-behaviorome/site-demographics/data-collection-site-demographics.md

 play.geo <- geo.make(state = state.fips, county = county.fips)
 ```

-This works, but after some further exploration, I think it may be better to generate site-specific geographies.
+This works, and I use it blow.
+I also provide the following code to generate site-specific geographies for future use cases.

 ``` r
 Make.county.geo <- function(i, df) {